Rpc

 : Generates C++ code for.proto

-PROTO_PATH: The directory containing the protocol files;
+PROTO_PATH: The directory where the protocol files are stored;

-DEP_PROTO_TARGETS: Dependent Proto CMake Targets;
+DEP_PROTO_TARGETS: The dependent Proto CMake Target;

-OPTIONS: Additional arguments passed to protoc;
+OPTIONS: Other parameters passed to protoc;

 add_protobuf_gencode_target_for_one_proto_file